-As the preferred vehicle for shareholder protection insurance the cross option agreement provides the surviving shareholders with the option to buy the deceased business owners share of the business.
-In addition to the surviving shareholders being able to call their option to buy the shares, the legal representatives of the deceased’s estate also have the option to sell the shares of the deceased business owner to the remaining shareholders.
+Moreover, in addition to giving the surviving shareholders the ability to buy the shares, the legal representatives of the deceased’s estate also have the option to sell the shares to the remaining shareholders.

-This agreement in turn provides the dependents with a willing buyer and with cash, instead of shares or an interest in the business ensuring the right people remain in control of the business.
+Secondly, this agreement in turn provides the dependents with a willing buyer and with cash, instead of shares or an interest in the business, which could cause its own issues.